 This site introduces a set of techniques, patterns and paradigms, which are used for

-developing our Best Practices Examples.
+developing our Best Practices examples.

-It also presents the used architecture, external libraries and technologies.
+It also presents the used architecture,

 What are best practices?
 Developing solid and well-designed Software is a challenge.
 Systems and environments become more complex every year and technologies change fast.
 Developers with years of experience have the advantage over younger colleagues of having made many mistakes over the time.
 Mistakes they used to learn and write better applications next time.